 Assuming that we need to find the Power value for a specific Voltage.
 We will do this by locking row, column and both.
 Let’s show the processes one by one.

-1. Lock Row to Calculate with Mixed Cell Reference
+Example 1: Lock Row to Calculate with Mixed Cell Reference in Excel

 Let us consider that from the given dataset we want to calculate Power values for the same Voltage value.
 In that case, we need to lock the row for a specific column.
 This can be done by using the Dollar ($) sign before the row number.